thelucid/tache/README.md

     Bad luck hacker!

-###Drop shortcut
+###Safe view shortcut

 It can become monotonous having to create a drop class for any object you would like to expose to a template, therefore Tache also provides a shortcut for creating drops from existing objects.

-Simply call the `tache` class method, supplying it with a list of methods you would like to be available in your templates and Tache will dynamically create a drop class for you behind the scenes:
+Simply call the `tache` class method, supplying it with a list of methods you would like to be available in your templates and Tache will dynamically create a safd view for you behind the scenes:

     class Person
+      include Tache::Safe::Auto

       tache :name, :occupation

       def name